bgwines/suffix-tree/README.md

 - DC3 implementation uses regular sorting instead of radix sort, so it's `O(n log n)` instead of linear.

+- Doesn't like input strings with `' '` in them.

 - Found a bug?
 E-mail me at `bgwines@cs.stanford.edu` to let me know and I'll get right on it :)

 Algorithm